Property delegation

 and ReadWriteProperty

-Provide delegate
+Provide a delegate

-, which returns another object that will be used as a delegate.
+method, which returns another object that will be used as a delegate.

 The power of provideDelegate